 We are committed to creating sustainable and long-term links to the communities that we serve.
-The Elective Aid trip supports and complements our in-country efforts and that of partner organisations in improving healthcare outcomes for some of Bangladesh’s poorest people.
+The Global Health Leadership Programme (GHLP, previously known as Elective Aid) trip supports and complements our in-country efforts and that of partner organisations in improving healthcare outcomes for some of Bangladesh’s poorest people.

 Register your interest and we will be delighted to discuss further.